 Dotted with benches, the galleries are designed for sitting, contemplating and appreciating progressive sculptural installations, past examples of which include Chakaia Booker, Jaume Plensa and Jean-Luc Mylayne.

 Fittingly, you’ll come across the Boeing Galleries on your walk to the Nichols Bridgeway and #9 on my list of favorite things.

-I love the Art Institute of Chicago Modern Wing, not only for its collection of 20th-and 21stcentury art, but for the clean-lined beauty that is the architecture of Renzo Piano.
+I love the Art Institute of Chicago Modern Wing, not only for its collection of 20th and 21st century art, but for the clean-lined beauty that is the architecture of Renzo Piano.
 My favorite feature is undoubtedly the Pritzker Garden on the main level.
 As minimalist and airy as the interior (the perfect backdrop for 2D art), tall, skinny pillars rise upwards, mimicking the sinewy trees that pattern the space.
 It’s a tranquil spot, and the ideal place to contemplate the likes of Henri Matisse, Vasily Kandinsky, Constantin Brancusi and Rene Magritte.
 Which brings me to another Modern Wing favorite – Magritte’s famous Time Transfixed (1938).
-You know the one (and in case you don't, it's pictured below).

 On the upper level of the Art Institute of Chicago’s Modern Wing you’ll find Terzo Piano, a fabulous restaurant offering a curated menu of elevated Italian-inspired delicacies.
 Menu items change with the seasons, dictated in part by the locally sourced, farm-to-table ingredients available at any given time of year.
 Led by noted chef, Tony Mantuano of Spiaggia fame, dishes currently on the menu include swordfish salad, rabbit cannelloni and charred octopus.